microsoft/tf-gnn-samples/README.md

 * Gated Graph Neural Networks (GGNN) ([Li et al., 2015](#li-et-al-2015)).
 * Relational Graph Convolutional Networks (RGCN) ([Schlichtkrull et al., 2016](#schlichtkrull-et-al-2016)).
 * Relational Graph Attention Networks (RGAT) - a generalisation of Graph Attention Networks ([Veličković et al., 2018](#veličković-et-al-2018)) to several edge types.
+* Graph Neural Network with Edge MLPs (GNN-Edge-MLP) - a variant of RGCN in which messages on edges are computed using full MLPs, not just a single layer.
 * Relational Graph Dynamic Convolution Networks (RGDCN) - a new variant of RGCN in which the weights of convolutional layers are dynamically computed.
 * Graph Neural Networks with Feature-wise Linear Modulation (GNN-FiLM) - a new extension of RGCN with FiLM layers.